Pork Tenderloin Recipes

 - Use a meat mallet to pound the slices to ½-inch thick.
 Dredge the slices in flour and set aside.

 - Whisk the buttermilk and eggs together.
 Dip the floured pork into the wash.
 Dredge in flour again and season with salt and pepper.

 - Fry pork slices in ½ inch of oil over medium heat, about 3 minutes per side, or until golden brown.
 Drain on wire racks or paper towels.

 A slow cooker or Crock-Pot cooking is handy for a couple of reasons.
 One is that you can put it on in the morning and forget about it until it’s ready.
 Another is that you can add veggies and potatoes in with the pork and have a complete meal that cooks together.

 - Salt, to taste

-- Place tenderloin in slow cooker or Crock-Pot.
+- Place tenderloin in a slow cooker or Crock-Pot.
 Arrange vegetables around pork.
 Combine remaining ingredients and pour over meat and vegetables.

 - Cover and cook on low setting for 4 to 6 hours.

 Grilled pork tenderloin recipes are amazing!
 From my experience, using a good marinade is important here.
 When grilling this meat, it’s easy to overcook, so be careful.
 You’ll also need to make sure your grill is clean so that the pork won’t stick to the grill.
 Charcoal gives the pork a wonderful flavor and a tantalizing aroma.

 - 1 teaspoon salt